-New York School of Interior Design offers services for students with disabilities.
 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ❌ New York School of Interior Design does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.

 ✅ New York School of Interior Design offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-❌ New York School of Interior Design does not offer an honors program or a Freshman Honor College..
+❌ New York School of Interior Design does not offer an honors program or a Freshman Honor College.

-New York School of Interior Design does not require an internship for any students.
 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While New York School of Interior Design does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While New York School of Interior Design does not require internships for students of any major, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.

-Each branch of the miltary has its own ROTC program, but not every program is available at every college.
+Each branch of the miltary has its own ROTC program, but not every program is available at every school.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.